contentstack/contentstack-android-ecommerce-app/README.md

 **About this project**:

-Create an Android news app using Contentstack Android SDK.
+Create an Android E-Commerce app using Contentstack Android SDK.

 **screenshots**: